Nelson Santovenia

-Nelson Gil Santovenia Mayol (born July 27, 1961), is a former professional baseball player who played in the Major Leagues primarily as a catcher from 1987 to 1993.
+Nelson Gil Santovenia Mayol (born July 27, 1961) is a Cuban former professional baseball player who played in the Major Leagues primarily as a catcher from 1987 to 1993.
 He played college baseball at the University of Miami.
 He is currently the hitting coach for the Lakeland Flying Tigers.

 High school and college

 Santovenia attended high school at Miami Southridge High School, graduating in 1979.
 Upon graduation, he was drafted by the Philadelphia Phillies in the 29th round of the 1979 amateur draft, but did not sign with them.
 Santovenia played college baseball for Miami Dade College for two years, then transferred to the University of Miami.
 In 1980, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 He was drafted by the Montreal Expos in the 3rd round of the 1981 Major League Baseball Draft, but did not sign with the team.
 In his one year at Miami, Santovenia was a member of the Miami Hurricanes baseball championship team in 1982.
 In the final game of the 1982 College World Series, Miami beat Wichita State University, 9–3, and Santovenia was named to the all-tournament team for his role in the series.
 As a result of his playing he was drafted in the secondary phase of the 1982 draft, again by the Expos, with the 19th pick in the first round.